uga-libraries/born-digital-accessioning/preservation-log.md

     *   Common sources: transfer media, removable media

-    *   Common storage locations: RAID, LTO tape _[number]_
+    *   Common storage locations: Hub, external media (if copying from several smaller media like floppy disks)

-    *   Common software: TeraCopy, rsync, Data Accessioner.
+    *   Common software: TeraCopy, Microsoft Defender Antivirus.
 Include the version number as well.

 *   Attempted to copy files from _[source]_ to _[location]_ using TeraCopy.  _[describe errors]_